Looseminded/Skyrim-Character-Generator/README.md

 # Skyrim-Character-Generator
 Offline character generator for Skyrim with file-saving functionality.
 Written in Python.

-If running this from command line: python skyrimGenerator.py python3 skyrimGenerator.py
+If running this from command line:\n python skyrimGenerator.py\n python3 skyrimGenerator.py\n

 If running this via double-clicking:
   Program will operate as expected.